Sugar Hill: Top 5 Places to Go for Families

 Daddy O’Brien’s Irish Ice Cream Pub – 5910 Suwanee Dam Rd. #400

-- Newly opened on January 5th, 2017, this unique eatery offers award winning, handcrafted gourmet ice cream.
-Featuring mostly sweet items, they also offer Chicken & Waffles and a Savory Special every day.
+- Opened in January 2017, this unique eatery offers award winning, handcrafted gourmet ice cream.
+Featuring mostly sweet items, they also offer Chicken & Waffles, Sandwiches and Soups.
 Click here to check out their menu.

 - Daddy O’Brien’s has won 8 national awards for their delicious ice cream.
 They also won the 2016 Flavor of the Year Award from the National Ice Cream Retailers association for their Harry Potter inspired flavor, Butter Beer.

-- They have a very long list of flavors featuring Kid-Friendly, Adult (alcohol infused) as well as three Spartan Protein flavors.
+- They have a long list of flavors featuring Kid-Friendly, Adult (alcohol infused) as well as Spartan Protein flavors.

 The Diner at Sugar Hill – 4500 Nelson Brogdon Blvd.